hollowaytape/kuro-no-ken/notes.md

 Need to figure out how bx and dx get calculated. add bx, [si+0c]  ; 94c2 + 011f = 95e1   ; +0c is the word (bytes 2-3) of the data section
 adc dx, [si+0e]  ; 0b + 0 = 0           ; +0e is the word (bytes 4-5) of the data section
+   DX gets incremented whenever BX has overflowed in the previous instruction. (when is there )

 It does this process a LOT.
 Adds c/e values to bx/dx, increments di by 0x14 (looks at a new entry in the table), decrements ax, checks if ax is zero yet.
    So! the initial value of EAX probably comes from part of the table header, at 0xab48